-Communication is my most natural talent and I have leaned into it over the course of my life with wonderful results, including the publication of my debut novel and creation of my website.
-In fact, I am currently working on my next novel which will be a historical fiction set in the (wild) American West.
+Communication is my most natural talent and I have leaned into it throughout my life with wonderful results, including the publication of my debut novel and the creation of my online publication, Beaux Cooper Media.
+I am currently working on my next novel which will be a historical fiction set in the (wild) American West.

 I have also served as the co-leader of the Communications Committee in my current office to help our department audit the information we disseminate to our international students and how that information is provided.
-One of our committee’s goals is to find creative ways to disseminate information throughout each semester to our international and domestic clients regarding immigration regulation changes and reminders rather than relying on email communications in an effort to overcome our students’ and colleagues’ email fatigue.
+One of our committee’s goals was to find creative ways to disseminate information throughout each semester to our international and domestic clients regarding immigration regulation changes and reminders rather than relying on email communications to overcome our students’ and colleagues’ email fatigue.
 Avenues we have pursued include social media posts, YouTube videos, infographics, and push notifications.
-Most recently, I collaborated with our Communications Manager in the migration of our entire website to a new platform.
-This required delegating content review to our Communications Committee members, and working as the primary leader for content creation, design, and menu restructuring our website.
+In the fall of 2019, I collaborated with our Communications Manager in the migration of our entire website to a new platform while directly reporting progress to our Associate Director.
+This required delegating content review to our Communications Committee members, and working as the primary leader for content creation, design, and menu restructuring for our website.

-The complexity of the SEVIS Coordinator position requires constant navigation of immigration regulation changes and the ability to communicate these changes not only to our colleagues such as academic advisors, but, and perhaps most importantly, our international students and scholars who speak English as a second language.
-It is absolutely imperative that I be able to translate often convoluted information into bite sized contexts and interpret those regulations’ applicability to the individual so that I can properly serve them.
-I am often required to present the same information through different approaches in order to ensure that the student or scholar is able to understand.
-This requires that I possess an intimate knowledge of the regulations, an ability to collaborate with my colleagues about soft interpretations, and a degree of communication creativity in order to be successful.
+When it comes to the interpretation and dissemination of government regulations, I am often required to present the same information through different approaches to ensure that the student or scholar can understand.
+This requires that I possess an intimate knowledge of the regulations, the ability to collaborate with my colleagues about soft interpretations, and a degree of communication creativity to be successful.